pmndrs/xr/docs/getting-started/all-hooks.md

 ## Controller model and layout

-@react-three/xr exposes some hook to load controller models and layouts without actual controllers (for demo or tutoial purposes).
+@react-three/xr exposes some hook to load controller models and layouts without actual xr controllers for building controller demos/tutoials.

-### useLoadXRControllerLayout
+### `useLoadXRControllerLayout`

 Hook for loading a controller layout, which contains info about the controller model and its buttons / controls.
+For xr controllers provided through WebXR the layout is loaded and provided through the controller state automatically, therefore, this hook's purpose is for building controller demos/tutorials.

-### useLoadXRControllerModel
+### `useLoadXRControllerModel`

-Hook for loading a controller model.
+Hook for loading a controller model using the handedness and the controller layout.